 4 Formerly referred to the Public Service Commissioner the name of which was changed to the Minister for Public Sector Management by the Public Sector Management Act 1994 s.
 112(2).
 The reference was changed under the Reprints Act 1984 s.
 7(3)(h).

-5 See Mines Safety and Inspection Act 1994 s.
-16.
+5 Footnote no longer applicable.

 6 As at the date this reprint was prepared the former Minister for Mines was called the Minister for State Development. (see Gazette 2 July 2001 p.
 3263)

 7 Under the Land Administration Act 1997 s.
 281(3) a reference in written law to the Land Act 1933 is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the Land Administration Act 1997.